-The strong motivation of CMAC staff to improve the wellbeing of fellow Cambodians has been shared by Japanese experts involved in the project, who have provided instruction and other types of nance were dropped on Laos during the Viet Nam War, making the country, per capita, the most heavily bombed nation in the world.
+The strong motivation of CMAC staff to improve the wellbeing of fellow Cambodians has been shared by Japanese experts involved in the project, who have provided instruction and other types of support to staff in such fields as information system technology and resource management.
+Thanks to the steady progress made by CMAC, Cambodia has seen a significant decrease in landmine victims.